Jeff Sessions mulling firing FBI Deputy Andrew McCabe: Report

 Mr. McCabe has been a target of President Trump’s ire over the past year.

 “Why didn’t A.G.
 Sessions replace Acting FBI Director Andrew McCabe, a Comey friend who was in charge of Clinton investigation but got big dollars ($700,000) for his wife’s political run from Hillary Clinton and her representatives,” Mr. Trump tweeted last year.
-“Drain the Swamp!”

-Mr. McCabe’s wife, Jill, received political contributions totaling $467,500 from the political action committee of Virginia’s governor at the time, Terry McAuliffe, for her unsuccessful campaign for the state Senate in 2015.
-Campaign records also showed that the state Democratic Party, over which Mr. McAuliffe had influence, made two other payments totaling $207,788 to her campaign.

-Mr. McAuliffe was co-chairman of then-President Bill Clinton’s 1996 re-election campaign and chairman of Mrs. Clinton’s 2008 presidential campaign.
+Mr. McCabe’s wife, Jill McCabe, received political contributions totaling $467,500 from the political action committee of Virginia’s governor at the time, Terry McAuliffe, for her unsuccessful campaign for the state Senate in 2015.
+Mr. McAuliffe was co-chairman of President Bill Clinton’s 1996 reelection campaign and chairman of Mrs. Clinton’s 2008 presidential campaign.

 Mr. McCabe later took over as deputy director of the FBI and oversaw the Clinton email investigation.